 The eNB implements the NAS Node Selection Function specified in TS 36.410 [95].

 For a RRC_CONNECTED UE, when the eNB is configured to ensure that the BL UE or the UE in enhanced coverage is using an MME that serves the country in which the UE is located.
-If the eNB detects that a BL UE or a UE in enhanced coverage is in a different country to that served by the serving MME, it should perform an S1 handover to change to an appropriate MME or initiate an UE Context Release Request procedure towards the serving MME (in which case the MME may decide to de-register the UE).
+If the eNB detects that a BL UE or a UE in enhanced coverage is in a different country to that served by the serving MME, it should perform an S1 handover to change to an appropriate MME or initiate an UE Context Release Request procedure towards the serving MME (in which case the MME may decide to detach the UE).

+For a RRC_CONNECTED NB-IOT UE, when the eNB is configured to ensure that the NB-IOT UE is using an MME that serves the country in which the UE is located.
+If the eNB detects that the UE is in a different country to that served by the serving MME, it should initiate an UE Context Release Request procedure towards the serving MME (in which case the MME may decide to detach the UE).

 <<<<<< END OF CHANGE >>>>>>